 - Emotional counseling

-Your lawyer can seek compensation for non–economic damages if you have suffered immense pain and suffering as an emotional impact of your injuries.
+Your lawyer from a reputable truck accident law firm can seek compensation for non–economic damages if you have suffered immense pain and suffering as an emotional impact of your injuries.
 Similarly, you can also file if you have lost a loved one in an accident with a truck because it can bring immense pain and suffering.
 A drastic change in your lifestyle and abilities is another good reason to seek non-economic damages.

 One of the more rare kinds of damages you can claim in truck accidents is punitive damages, which the victim gets over and above the economic and non-economic compensation.
 The court may award them for making an exemplary case, where a negligent driver or trucking company intentionally ignored the safety laws or caused a crash due to extremely dangerous driving.
 Punitive damages often come into play in cases where the victim did not survive or suffered life-altering injuries, all because of the negligence of the truck driver.